GoogleCloudPlatform/firebase-extensions/firestore-genai-chatbot/README.md

 ## Additional Setup

-Ensure you have a [Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) set up in your Firebase project.
+Ensure you have a [Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) set up in your Firebase project, set up in your Firebase project, and have obtained an API key for Google AI's Gemini API.

 ### Regenerating a response